 The individual property owner; or

-A legally responsible entity of dischargers empowered to carry out such functions.That legally responsible entity shall be a public agency, unless demonstration is made to the Regional Water Board that an existing public agency is unavailable and formation of a new public agency is unreasonable.
+A legally responsible entity of dischargers empowered to carry out such functions.That legally responsible entity shall be a public agency, unless demonstration is made to the North Coast Water Board that an existing public agency is unavailable and formation of a new public agency is unreasonable.
 If such a demonstration is made, a private entity must be established with adequate financial, legal, and institutional resources to assume responsibility for waste discharge.

 4.1.1 Policy On The Control Of Water Quality With Respect To On-Site Waste Treatment And Disposal Practices Specific To The Russian River Watershed, Including The Laguna De Santa Rosa